-When I do not pose with sharks of SipadanI live in Mabul, the neighboring island.
-I live in a "longhouse", a "longhouse" on stilts in the heart of the village.
+When I do not pose with sharks of SipadanI stay in Mabul, the neighboring island.
+I live in a "longhouse", a "long house" on stilts in the heart of the village.

 A village full of life

 The village of Mabul is a maze of huts on stilts made of badly trimmed sheets and planks of wood, a bit crado, with chickens and children running everywhere.

 The place is rather miserable, but full of life.